FALLfield/MPU/Y2S2/Network and Systems/Notes.md

           systems(Windows running with Linux, for example)
       - 40_custom
         - Where users can edit and store custom menu entries and directives
+  - Load the Linux kernel
+    - The kernels are located in the `boot` directory, along with an initial RAM disk image and symbol maps
+    - After the selected kernel is loaded into meomry by GRUB and begins executing, it must first extract irself from the compressed version of the file before it can preform any useful work

+- Linux Startup
+  - **System management daemons**
+    - Spontaneous processes
+      - Once the kernel has been loaded and has completed its initialization process, it creates a complement of "Spontaneous" processes in user space
+      - They are not configurable, and they don't require administrative attention